 Kelly said it's estimated the background checks will take a week to two weeks.
 At that time, he said he envisions the council narrowing the field of four to two and maybe even one finalist.
 The goal remains to have a new administrator on the job in January 2014.

-Page 2 of 2 - The interviewees are:
+The interviewees are:

 • Shannon Stassen, the current president and CEO of the Crookston Chamber of Commerce and executive director of the United Way of Crookston.
 Before taking the reins of those two agencies, he was best known as being the longtime head football coach at the University of Minnesota Crookston.

 • Barbara Hoyhtya of Hector, Minn.
 She has experience as city administrator there, and interviewed for the city administrator position in Tracy, Minn. this past summer.
 She also has prior stints as city administrator in the Minnesota towns of Lanesboro and Canby.

 • Brian Heck of Plymouth, Minn.
 He was most recently city administrator in Shorewood, Minn., from June 2008 until March 2012.
 His most recent administrative post was as interim city administrator in Thief River Falls from Oct.
 2012 to Jan.
 2013.
 He currently lists himself as a self-employed project management and mediation consultant in Minneapolis.